defold/doc/docs/en/manuals/editor-preferences.md

 Lint Code on Build
 : Enables [code linting](/manuals/writing-code/#linting-configuration) when the project is built.
 This option is enabled by default, but can be disabled if the linting in a large project takes too much time.

-Path to custom keymap
-: Absolute path to a file containing [custom keyboard shortcuts](/manuals/editor-keyboard-shortcuts).

 Engine Arguments
 : Arguments that will be passed to the dmengine executable when the editor builds and runs.
  Use one argument per line.
 For example: